 Make the cholay spice mix.
 Grind any spices that you have as whole spices to form the powders, and mix together.

 Prepare the masala.
 Heat the ghee in a saute pan.
-Add the cumin seeds and saute until they start to brown.
-Then add the fenugreek and saute about one minute until they also begin to brown.
+Add the cumin seeds and saute until they start to darken.
+Then add the fenugreek and saute about one minute until they also begin to darken.

 Next add the onions with the salt and cayenne.
 Saute these until the water evaporates and the onions are turning brown.
 Then add the garlic and ginger and mix with the onions, and cook for 2 minutes.

 Now add the cholay spice mix that you prepared earlier, and saute for about 1 minute.

 Then add the yoghurt, 1 Tblspn at a time until almost all of the moisture is gone.
 This forms a spice paste.

 Add the tomatoes, amchur and Indian bay leaf (if using).
 Cook until the tomatoes begin to soften, about 5 minutes.

 Now add the cooked white peas to this spice paste, with enough of the cooking water to form a nice gravy from the spice paste.
 The white peas will be just submerged in the gravy.
 Add additional water if the cooking water is not enough.